kouptchinsky/REACT-Vite---loveMusic/README.md

 # loveMusic React

-Simple REACT website for interacting with API
+Simple REACT website for interaction with API